What to Look For When Buying a Home Security Camera System

 For video storage, you can choose between local storage or cloud storage.

 Cloud storage.
 Cloud storage uploads your video to a secure online server that can be accessed from anywhere.
 If you notice suspicious activity, you can download the footage from the cloud and store it locally.
-Footage is usually stored for two weeks, then erased to protect your privacy.
+Footage is usually stored for two weeks and then erased to protect your privacy.

 5. What power source will the cameras use?